By Rajeev Nair (Principal Associate) & Nishant Sogani (Associate), Rajani Associates

 However, in terms of the proposed amendments, the companies will have to transfer the unspent funds to ‘Unspent Corporate Social Responsibility Account’.
 This is expected to further coax the companies to show more willingness towards CSR spending so as to avoid having a situation of accrual of CSR spend in the balance sheets, which eventually may have to be transferred to the unspent account.

-Such accrual of unspent CSR spend, and its eventual transfer to the unspent account, defeats the very objective of having the CSR provisions in the first place.
+Such accrual of unspent CSR spend, and its eventual transfer to the unspent account defeats the very objective of having CSR in India in the first place.

 Challenges faced by the companies in CSR activities

 Companies which are willing to take initiatives and undertake spending towards their CSR activities often encounter challenges at the grass root level while implementing its CSR policies.
 Such challenges, to name a few, include lack of community participation in CSR activities, lack of awareness among people of the CSR initiatives undertaken by the companies in their area, lack of local capacities and infrastructure and issues of transparency of working of implementing agencies.

 The role of a legal advisor in addressing these challenges

 A legal adviser has a pertinent role to play in the entire CSR ecosystem by advising the companies to understand the regulatory paradigm pertaining CSR and assisting the companies in successful and effective implementation of their CSR initiatives.